albertarrebola08/tailwindReactDashboard/README.md

 # React + Tailwind (Vite)

 This is an example dashboard in order to improve my skills and knowledge of React and Tailwind using the environment "Vite".
+I have deployed by Netlify and **you can see the demo here**: https://dashboard-tailwind-react.netlify.app/

 ## Technologies